Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attack and defenses: Patterns in android malware classifiers

+In problem space attacks, the adversary finds a sequence of transformations that mutates the problem space object $z$ to $z*$ so that the model prediction is evaded.
+Problem-space attacks also must satisfy constraints like available transformations, preserved semantics, robustness to preprocessing, and plausibility \cite{pierazzi2020intriguing}.

+Problem space attacks can be further classified into three forms of attacks: camouflage attacks use obfuscation or encryption to conceal the app information \cite{demontis2017yes}.
+The second type of attack adds noise to the applications \cite{pierazzi2020intriguing, cara2020feasibility}.
+Noise in malware refers to additional code or stub injection (uncalled functions).
+The third approach manipulates the app flow by performing app flow analysis using function outlining or inlining.
+An adversary replaces a function call with the entire function body in function inlining.
+In function outlining, an adversary breaks a function into many smaller functions \cite{chen2019android}.

-Most evasion attacks for android apps focus on feature modification of \emph{AndroidManifest.xml} only.
-Chen et al. \cite{chen2019android} propose an automated tool called android HIV for adding perturbations to both \emph{AndroidManifest.xml} and \emph{classes.dex} files.
-To attack the MaMaDroid classifier \cite{onwuzurike2019mamadroid}, they extract features from the \emph{classes.dex} file as Control Flow Graph (CFG).
-CFG is represented by the sequence of API calls and captures the sequential behavior of an application.
-For simplifying the representation of API calls, it is abstracted to either family or package level.
-These features are represented as transition probabilities between different API calls and used in building a Markov chain.
-To generate an attack on MaMaDroid, they insert API calls in the original smali code to modify this Markov chain.
-They modify the C\&W attack \cite{carlini2017towards} and JSMA attack \cite{papernot2016limitations} as follows: \begin{enumerate} \item C\&W attack: C\&W attack is given by Equation \ref{eqn:mamadroid}.
+Chen et al. \cite{chen2019android} propose android HIV for adding perturbations to \emph{AndroidManifest.xml} and \emph{classes.dex} files.
+In order to attack the MaMaDroid classifier \cite{onwuzurike2019mamadroid}, they extract features from the \emph{classes.dex} file as Control Flow Graph (CFG).
+These features are represented as transition probabilities between different API calls and are used in building a Markov chain.
+To generate an attack, they insert API calls in the original smali code to modify this Markov chain.
+They modify the C\&W attack \cite{carlini2017towards} and JSMA attack \cite{papernot2016limitations} for this purpose.

-where $ f(X)=\textnormal{max}[\textnormal{max}_{i\neq t} Z(X)_{t}-Z(X)_{i},-k]$.
-Specific constraints are added to the C\&W attack suitable for modifying the features of MaMaDroid.
-The first constraint $X+\delta\in [0,1]^n$ is the limitation on the value of the feature which should be between $0$ and $1$.
-The second constraint: $||X_g+\delta_g||_1=1$, $g\in 1...k$, is the limitation on the norm of the features in each family or package of the API call.
-It also should be equal to $1$.
-Since the optimization is performed to add a number of API calls, the optimization variable is changed from $\delta$ to $w$ where $w$ is defined by:

-where $w^g=\sum_i w_i^g$ and $a_i^g$ represents the total API calls made by i-th feature in the g-th group.
-They resort to only addition of API calls. \item JSMA: Chen et al. modify the JSMA attack to obtain the Jacobian between API call numbers ($A$) and the model output as expressed in Equation \ref{eqn:jsmamamadroid}.

-After the Jacobian is computed, they form a saliency map of features and iteratively modify the features that have largest saliency value till the misclassification is obtained similar to implementation of \cite{papernot2016limitations}. \end{enumerate}

-They use the JSMA attack similar to MaMaDroid for attacking the Drebin classifier.
-Since Drebin directly uses features of the decompiled APK files and does not examine their execution, they add non-executable code samples for creating adversarial samples.